tomcritchlow/tomcritchlow.github.io/_posts/2019-02-27-i-consultant.md

 *Freelancer*?
 Probably. (though that implies a short term version of full-time work?)

-As you head into the unknown of independent work you should worry less about this label - **no one will care about is as much as you do** - and it’s less an absolute definition of who you are and more a process of growing into the person you want to be.
+As you head into the unknown of independent work you should worry less about this label - **no one will care about it as much as you do** - and it’s less an absolute definition of who you are and more a process of growing into the person you want to be.

 ## The internal angst of labels